COVID-19 is legit and real. This is not the flu. It is serious. It can kill.

 There is always that list of things you can never get to — now is the perfect time.
 Cleaning out emails, preparing taxes, reading a novel, landscaping, weeding the flower beds, pruning trees, starting spring cleaning, organizing the garage, reworking a business plan, redoing the filing system, improving your website, improving efficiencies in your business, and playing the guitar are on my list.
 You can make your own.
 Kids can be involved in these, too, depending on their age.
 Some of us will have to also take on supervising school from home during the public school hiatus.

-What We Are Doing at Heart of Texas Eye Institute
+What We Are Doing at Heart of Texas Eye Care

 Like so many service-oriented businesses, our office is deferring routine appointments and surgery.
 The resources we would consume in personal protective equipment (if we could even get more at this point) would deplete the supplies needed elsewhere.
 Sanitizing supplies are also needed on the germ warfare front lines, and conserving supplies for those needs is critical.
 That said, patients do have needs and we have developed some strategies to meet those needs.